All protective services officer (PSO) candidates must ensure that they meet these entry requirements prior to applying.

-As part of the recruitment process, you will be required to undertake a fitness evaluation and once employed with Victoria Police you will be required to undertake regular fitness evaluations.
+As part of the recruitment process, you will be required to undertake a fitness test and once employed with Victoria Police you will be required to undertake regular fitness testing.

-Therefore, it is important to establish an ongoing schedule of exercise to maintain your fitness whilst undertaking the application process and after you are employed by Victoria Police.
+It is important to establish an ongoing schedule of exercise to maintain your fitness whilst undertaking the application process and while you are employed by Victoria Police.

-As a Protective Services Officer, you will be required to have a current First Aid certificate whilst undertaking your training and while you are deployed in the field.
+As a protective services officer, you will be required to have a current First Aid certificate whilst undertaking your training and while you are deployed in the field.